 The RDF Index Manager tool satisfy the above presented requirements, creates and manages index descriptors, and files of triples, and generates automatically the corresponding indexes independently from the RDF store type.
 The index descriptor, as mentioned before, is a list of ontologies and related data sets described with their triple files and version.
-The chosen approach with generation and update is to: (i) build the entire index (build all) by loading triples when ontologies and related data set change, (ii) extending the index when only new data sets and triples have to be added (incremental building), (iii) make a physical copy (clone) of a consolidated RDF index when an index descriptor is built starting from an older consolidated descriptor.
+The chosen approach with generation and update is to: (i) build the entire index (build all) by loading triples when ontologies and related data sets and triples have to be added (incremental building), (iii) make a physical copy (clone) of a consolidated RDF index when an index descriptor.
 The big amount of triples to load in the index suggested exploiting the bulk data loading supported by many RDF stores.